 How a digital experience cloud can lift your business

-Get ideas to convince your stakeholders to adopt an experience cloud in their digital strategy.
+Get the ideas on how to convince your stakeholders to adopt a digital experience cloud in their strategy.

-Content management systems evolved into broader digital experience platforms, and now the latter are evolving into digital experience clouds.
-Being more than a mere gimmick, experience clouds fundamentally alter the way organisations can do business, and stragglers will not survive on the market.
+In the history of CMS, traditional content management systems evolved into broader digital experience platforms, and are now evolving into digital experience clouds.
+Being more than just another new buzzword, digital clouds fundamentally alter the way organisations can do business—and stragglers will not survive.

 Focus on your customer journey and solutions

-Being less dependent on internal resources to begin a project will free time and resources to develop your content and services—resulting in you potentially delivering more value to your customers.
+Being less dependent on internal resources to begin a project will liberate time and resources, so you can develop your content and services—resulting in potentially more value to your customers.
 This means increased revenue and saved costs.

-When WP Engine adopted Google Cloud Platform’s newest infrastructure, the WordPress DXP could boast of a 40% increase in performance.
-In a time when even the smallest delays can cause conversion rate and page view losses down the customer journey, having a fast and powerful DXC in the core will certainly be a business advantage.
+In a time when even the smallest delays can cause decline in conversion rate and page view throughout the customer journey, having a fast and powerful cloud in the core will certainly be a business advantage.